existencelabs/keystamp-whitepaper/README.md

-## The standard process
+## Process and data flow

-1. The issuing authority (e.g. regulator) generates a master private key using the Bitcoin BIP32 standard.
+1. The issuing authority generates a master private key using the Bitcoin BIP32 standard.
 It is from this key that all subsequent keys in the infrastructure are derived.
+In our example, the regulator would be the issuing authority.
+This key can be made public by the issuer.

-2. The issuing authority generates (derives) hardened keys for each of the “subordinates” in the hierarchy.
-This can mean the relationship between regulators and financial services firms.
+2. The issuing authority generates (derives) sub-keys for its master key, which are assigned by the issuer to each of the “subordinates” in the hierarchy.
+These keys can be conceived as "certificates".

 3. This means that anybody can independently verify that a certain firm has been accredited by the regulatory authority, as long as the firm is using the Keystamp protocol.